 Every modern company needs IT services, and businesses will either cultivate their own expert team of IT specialists or utilize third-party resources to fill the gaps.
 But IT is a broad capability, which covers everything from applications to cybersecurity.
-So, how does a business confidently choose an IT service provider with so many IT service needs to focus on?
+So, how does a business confidently choose an IT service provider with so many IT service and ITSM needs to focus on?
 It’s a challenging question – primarily because it relies on understanding what the company needs plus the technology itself.
 It’s no surprise that it can be a little confusing.

 But we have good news for you…

 Third-party IT service providers are plentiful, with specializations, services, and experts to provide assistance to their customers.
 The obstacle is choosing the right one and the right kind of services.

 Please keep reading to learn about nine important criteria to help steer your organization in the right direction.

 Each business is its own entity.
 As such, what you need from an IT service provider will vary based on the business itself.